Loading…

 Agent

 Nate Muscato (Agent, Aevitas Creative Management) represents academics, journalists, artists, and polymathic thinkers and storytellers.
-Authors he works with have written for national and international publications, hit The New York Times bestseller list, and received awards and fellowships...
+Authors he works with have written for national and international publications, hit The New York Times bestseller list, and received awards and...
 Read More →

 avatar for Haley Casey